 But the point is: how much is your brand worth to you?

 Your customer list.
 Your interactions with customers.
 Your brand.
+Is it worth $38/year?
+YES.

-The email costs are particularly important.
+Paid email costs are particularly important.

-Paid services, like Office 365, G Suite, Zoho, etc., offer you protections that free email (Gmail, Yahoo, etc.) doesn’t.
+Services like Office 365, G Suite, Zoho, etc., offer you protections that free email (Gmail, Yahoo, etc.) doesn’t.
 For example, if you do business using your cell phone, a paid service may include security options like remote wiping a phone, which will help you protect your brand.

 Imagine what a criminal could do with your customer list.
 Not plausible?